mferrera/pyrmute/README.md

     catching errors before they reach production.
 - **Migration hooks** - Observe migrations with built-in metrics tracking or custom hooks for logging, monitoring, and validation.
-- **Flexible schema export** - Generate JSON schemas or Avro schemas for all versions with support for `$ref`, custom generators, and nested models.
+- **Flexible schema export** - Generate JSON Schema, Apache Avro, or Protocol Buffer schemas for all versions with support for `$ref`, custom generators, and nested models.
 - **Production-ready** - Batch processing, parallel execution, and streaming support for large datasets.
 - **Only one dependency** - Pydantic.